 How often should you clean your dryer vent?

-It’s NOT one size fits all.
+The proper schedule to clean a dryer vent is NOT one size fits all.
 There are variables that affects how often you should clean your dryer vent system.
 Generally speaking, the clothes dryer itself, as well as the vent should be cleaned every 1 to 3 years.

 The variables that affect frequency include:

-- Number of bends in the system
+- How many bends are in your system

 - Type, length, and position of the transition vent behind the dryer